deploy-f/botf/README.md

 BotF has next features:

-* long pooling and webhook mode without any changes in the code
+🤘 long pooling and webhook mode without any changes in the code
-* very convinient way to work with commands and reply buttons
+😎 very convinient way to work with commands and reply buttons
-* integrated pagination with buttons
+👆 integrated pagination with buttons
-* authentication and role-based authorization
+🆔 authentication and role-based authorization
-* statemachine for complicated dialogs with users
+🔥 statemachine for complicated dialogs with users
-* asp.net-like approach to develop bots
+🕸️ asp.net-like approach to develop bots
-* automatic creating of command menu
+⚒️ automatic creating of command menu
-* integrated DateTime picker
+🗓️ integrated DateTime picker
-* auto sending
+📤 auto sending
-* good performance
+🚤 good performance

 ## Documentaion

- (Under development) Visit to [our wiki](https://github.com/deploy-f/botf/wiki) to read botf documentation
+ 🔜 Documentation is under developement.
+We will push it here in the readme file soon.

- Good video on youtube https://www.youtube.com/watch?v=hieLnm9wO6s
+ ▶️ There is a good video on youtube https://www.youtube.com/watch?v=hieLnm9wO6s

 ## Install